Here are just four areas of employee conduct and attire that practice owners might consider addressing through a workplace policy.

-Dentists in California will have to comply with 10 new and amended employment laws in 2026.
+Dentists in California will have to comply with new and amended employment laws and a new privacy protection law in 2026.
 CDA’s analysts summarize the laws and offer resources to assist compliance.

 CDA’s resource library, along with phone and email guidance from specialized analysts, provides valuable support for each step of adding an associate.